Ask Only When Needed: Proactive Retrieval from Memory and Skills for Experience-Driven Lifelong Agents: Method

 \subsection{Proactive Reinforcement Learning-based Retrieval}

 Within the online evolution framework, the agent must learn when retrieval actively improves outcomes versus when current knowledge suffices.
 Let $z_t = \mathbf{1}[a_t = \textsc{Retrieve}(q_t)]$ denote whether a retrieval action is executed at step $t$.
-The core difficulty is that outcome-level rewards signal task success or failure but cannot isolate whether a specific retrieval decision at a particular step was necessary or beneficial.
-When an episode fails, the agent cannot determine whether retrieval was unnecessary, mistimed, or too vague.
-To learn proactive retrieval control, we require step-level supervision that directly answers: did this retrieval actively improve the trajectory, or would the agent have succeeded without it?
+The core difficulty is that outcome-level rewards cannot isolate whether a specific retrieval decision was beneficial.
+Upon failure, it remains unclear if retrieval was unnecessary, mistimed, or vague.
+Therefore, learning proactive retrieval requires step-level supervision answering: did this retrieval improve the trajectory, or would the agent have succeeded without it?

 To address this challenge, we introduce an adaptive rollout mechanism that generates comparative evidence (Figure~\ref{fig:method} (c)).
 Whenever an initial rollout triggers a retrieval action at step $t_b$, we adaptively sample alternative continuations from the same interaction prefix $h_{t_b}$: